austraea/DHProject2022/_posts/2022-02-15-Lab 3 Report-First.md

 Sub: Boston MA
 `in this case, turn off the RegEx Flags, g and m`

-5. Remove dash in "Afro - American"<br/>
+5. Remove the dash in "Afro - American"<br/>
 RegEx: -(space)

 6. Substitute “Md” to “MD”